ZerBea/hcxdumptool/README.md

 * A write-up by **Ido Hoorvitch** from CyberArk covering the statistics of WPA/WPA2 password cracking. - [CyberArk Article](https://www.cyberark.com/resources/threat-research-blog/cracking-wifi-at-scale-with-one-simple-trick)

+* A section of this README that covers hcxdumptool's abilities and the responsibilities of using it. - [Warning!](https://github.com/ZerBea/hcxdumptool#warning)

 What Doesn't hcxdumptool Do?
 -----------------------------